davidalain/DNC-EthernetTSN_ieee_trans_on_comm_code/README.md

 [Lastest draft of the paper can be downloaded here.](./Paper_TAS_PLCA.pdf)

-**DNC-EthernetTSN** is a Network Calculus-based tool (used as an extension of the [DNC tool](https://github.com/NetCal/DNC)) for calculating worst-case bounds on Time-Sensitive Networking (TSN)-based Time-Aware Shaper (TAS) networks and its integration with Physical Layer Collision Avoidance (PLCA) multidrop networks.
+**DNC-EthernetTSN** is a Network Calculus-based tool (used as an extension of the [DNC tool](https://github.com/NetCal/DNC)) for calculating worst-case bounds on Time-Aware Shaper (TAS)-based Time-Sensitive Networking (TSN) networks and its integration with Physical Layer Collision Avoidance (PLCA) multidrop networks.

 **DNC-EthernetTSN** tool is part of achieved results in the PhD of **David A. Nascimento** at CIn / UFPE - Brazil.